Henry Lang (public servant)

 Henry George Lang (3 March 1919 - 17 April 1997) was a New Zealand public servant, economist, university professor and company director.
-He was born in Vienna, Austria on 3 March 1919 and later became the step-son of the architect Ernst Plischke.
+He was born in Vienna, Austria, on 3 March 1919 and later became the stepson of the architect Ernst Plischke.

 Early years

 Lang was born Heinrich Lang, in 1919 in Vienna, to Anna Schwitzer, a landscape designer, and Robert Lang a hardware manufacturer.
 His parents later divorced, and in 1935, Anna Schwitzer remarried, marrying architect Ernest Plischke.

 In 1937, he enrolled in the Akademisches Gymnasium in Vienna, and had completed a year of mandatory military service in the Austrian military.

 Lang fled Austria as a refugee, together with his mother and step-father in 1939, after his mother came under threat of the German occupation of Austria due to her Jewish heritage.
 Lang's father, Robert Lang was detained in a concentration camp for a time.

 Lang's family arrived in New Zealand in May 1939, and settled in Wellington.
 Lang changed his name to Henry George Lang.

 Lang's first job was in a prune packing facility in Petone, where he later became foreman.
 He then started working at Warner Brothers Pictures, holding multiple positions (including bookkeeper, accountant and acting secretary) while he pursuing a degree in commerce at Victoria University College.
 He complete his degree in 1945.

 He enlisted in the Royal New Zealand Air Force in 1944, where he worked as a field mechanic.
 He was discharged from the air force in 1946.
 He continued his university studies while he served, and graduated with a BA in philosophy in 1947.

 Lang was naturalised as a New Zealand citizen in November 1945.